-Disability retirement A member who completes fifteen (15) years of service, attains spouse's benefit is the benefit that would have been paid if the member had retired and elected the reduced benefit with the joint and 100% survivor option (Option B), or a 50% unreduced benefit for certain married participants making 8% of pay contributions prior to September 1, 2005.
+Survivor coverage The spouse of a deceased active member who had met normal or vested retirement provisions may elect a spouse's benefit.
+The spouse's benefit is the benefit that would have been paid if the member had retired and elected the reduced benefit with the Joint and 100% Survivor option (Option B), or a 50% unreduced benefit for certain married participants making 8% of pay contributions prior to September 1, 2005.
 Spouses of members who made the voluntary contributions prior to July 1, 1999 and die or retire after July 1, 1999 may receive up to 65% of the unreduced benefit.
 If the member has ten (10) years of service and the death is determined to be employment related, this benefit is payable immediately to the spouse.
 Otherwise, the benefit is payable to the spouse on the date the deceased member would have been eligible.
 This benefit is payable only to the surviving spouse of a member and they must be married ninety (90) days prior to the member's termination of employment as a Justice or Judge.